University Catalog 2024-2025

 MES 403 MES Capstone Design II (3 credit hours)

-This course sequence is the second in the senior capstone engineering design experience.
-This capstone experience is the culmination of the MES student's undergraduate education experience.
+This course is the second of a two-semester engineering design experience.
+This capstone experience culminates the MES student's undergraduate education experience.
 Working in teams, students perform engineering design to solve a real-world engineering problem supplied by an industry partner.
-In MES 401 & MES 403, students follow a formal systems engineering approach to manage their design project through the completion of a System Requirements Review, a Conceptual Design Review, a Preliminary Design Review, a Detailed Design Review, and a Critical Design Review.
+In MES 403, students follow a formal systems engineering approach to manage their design project from Concept Review through the completion of a Preliminary Design Review and a Critical Design Review.
 Students develop written and verbal communication skills through reports and presentations.
 Students also gain insight into engineering design practices through guest lectures from local engineers.
-Course requires travel to sponsor and students are required to provide or arrange for their own transportation.
+The course requires travel to a sponsor, and students must provide or arrange for their own transportation.

 Prerequisite: MES 401